hieunba/TeXLive-2017/README.md

 `docker pull this image`

-After you are done with the pull, mount the directory in host operating syatem containing your .tex files like this:
+After you are done with the pull, mount the directory present in host operating system containing your .tex files into docker image like this:

 `docker run -it -v /c/Users/username/Folder_with_tex:/home docker-image bin/bash`